Journey to the Heart of the World

 Journey to the Heart of the World (Les Voyages de Corentin) is an animated series that ran from September 6, 1993 to 1994.
 It was based on the Franco-Belgian comic strip Corentin.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-The series is not available on Disney+.

 Plot

 The series follows the travels of the best sailor in the world Cory Feldoe, who crossed the world far and wide in search of new lands, friends, and experiences.
 Cory's father was a sailor as well and died of mysterious circumstances.
 Cory never came to terms with his father's death.
 He continued in search of him.
 He decided to end his journey around the world when he found his father.